anita-martin5703/projectdevelopment/README.md

 <hr />
 ## Weekly Reflections
+ - What did I learn this week?
+ - What I felt like an accomplishment?
+ - How have I grown from this expereince?
+ - How has my perception changed?
+ - Why do I love coding?

   - Week One & 2
     - I had started classes on May 20th, 2019 and its been exactly 13 days.
-My brain has never been so
+My brain has never been so pumped up, overloaded, excited, and stressed out all at once.
+LOL The first week was pretty hectic learning and cramming all the tools we need to start a project on our own.
+I am understaning for the most part but I feel like I am not understanding enough.
+I try to do some extra readings and doing the exercises in the book but I get hung up on one problem and I end up spending too much time on it and I forget about everything else.

 <hr />
 ## Pro Dev Activities

 ### Quanititive Accomplishments
    - Working at DISH I oversaw just under one Million dollars of inventory.
 I had to track it, order it, ship it out mainly watch our shrink on it.
    - I was also in charge of overseeing about 70-90 technicians’ individual inventory.
 We had to replenish every week to make sure they did not run out of equipment for installs.
    - We had about 90 vehicles in our fleet so I had to maintain the maintacnce on them.

 ### Qualitative Accomplishment
    - Great communicator – Very
    - Organizer -
    - People person

 ### What do I bring to the table?
 <p>Warehouse Inventory process – knew the ends and outs of the process of inventory related tasks.